turingschool/mod-0-curriculum/setup-instructions.md

 [Homebrew](https://brew.sh/) is a package management system that makes it easy to install hundreds of open source projects and compile them from source for maximum performance on your machine.

-To install homebrew, open Terminal.
+Follow these steps to get Homebrew installed on your machine:

+1. Open `Terminal`.
 Again, you can get to Terminal by pressing the `Command + Space` keys at the same time, then typing `Terminal` into the search.

-Once you have Terminal open, paste this line and hit enter. (remember, skip the `$`)
+1. Once you have Terminal open, paste this line and hit enter. (remember, skip the `$`)

 ```
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-It will ask you for your password.
-This is the password to log in to your account on the computer.
+1. When prompted, enter the password you use to login to your computer.
 It needs this because it installs its packages in a place that all users of this computer can access.

-When it has completed the installation run brew doctor and it should tell you that everything is fine:
+1. When it has completed the installation, type `brew doctor` in your terminal + press enter.
+It should tell you that everything is fine:

 ```
 $ brew doctor